microsoft/TypeScript-New-Handbook/Acquiring Types.md

 Having types for the parts of your application that *aren't* your code will greatly improve your TypeScript experience.
 Where do these types come from?

+__toc__

 ## `.d.ts` files

 TypeScript has two main kinds of files.
 `.ts` files are *implementation* files that contain types and executable code.
+These are the files that produce `.js` outputs, and are where you'd normally write your code.

 `.d.ts` files are *declaration* files that contain *only* type information.
+These files don't produce `.js` outputs; they are only used for typechecking.

-We'll learn more about how to write our own definition files later.
+We'll learn more about how to write our own declaration files later.

 ## Built-in Type Definitions